-This is a simple one, but often overlooked.
-When we’re really feeling ill, we might even forget to stay hydrated and that’s a big no no. My favourite teas for cold and flu season are peppermint, catnip (helps with fevers), and camomile (for sleep).
+This is a simple one but often overlooked.
+When we’re really feeling ill, we might even forget to stay hydrated and that’s a big no-no. My favorite teas for cold and flu season are peppermint, catnip (helps with fevers), and camomile (for sleep).
 Be sure to add a large dollop of honey!
 A mix of hot water, lemon, honey, and ginger is also delicious!

 It’s tempting to watch bad TV under the covers all day when you’re ill, and if you’re a mama, you’re probably still trying to chase some tiny padding feet around the house, but at every chance that you CAN sleep, do it!
 You’ll recover so much faster!
 Bonus points if you sleep with a rice bag (pour some rice in a sock and microwave it — easy peasy!) or a hot water bottle.
 Oh so cozy!

 Do you have any favorite natural cold and flu remedies that work for you?
 Share them in the comments!

 Disclaimer: These statements have not been evaluated by the Food and Drug Administration (FDA).
 These products are not intended to diagnose, treat, cure, or prevent any disease.
 The information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis, or treatment.
 Please confirm any information obtained from or through this website with other sources, and review all information regarding any medical condition or treatment with your physician.
 Never disregard professional medical advice or delay seeking medical treatment because of something you have read on this website.

 Désirée is the Canuck mama behind So Fawned Lifestyle.
 Blogger, social media wrangler, go-to girl.
 Living the life with her partner Rich and awesome daughter Gretchen, she spends her days typing and drinking copious amounts of tea, and watching Gilmore Girl reruns.